kornelski/jpeg-compressor/README.md

 ![ImageMagick](examples/compiling.png-11-im.jpg) ![This encoder](examples/compiling.png-8-wq.jpg)

-Deringing is implemented by overflowing white color (intensity used is 272 instead of 255).
+Deringing is implemented by overshooting the white color ([technique described here in detail](https://pornel.net/deringing)).
 This way distortions are introduced out of visible range.

 #### Subsampling